-THE COMPANY's obligations and liabilities under this warranty are limited to furnishing replacement parts to the customer, F.O.B.
-THE COMPANY's factory, providing the defective part(s) is returned freight prepaid by the customer.
-Parts used for repairs are warranted for the balance of the term of the warranty on the original humidifier or 90 days, whichever is longer.
+CONDAIR's obligations and liabilities under this warranty are limited to furnishing replacement parts to the customer, F.O.B.
+CONDAIR's factory.
+The replacement parts are warranted for the balance of the term of the warranty on the original humidifier or 90 days, whichever is longer.
+Procedure: